divyanshraiswal/Insurance-Query-engine/README.md

 docker run -p 6333:6333 qdrant/qdrant
 ```

-#2.
-Installing Required Libraries
+## 2. Installing Required Libraries
 Before running any scripts, ensure that all required Python libraries are installed:

 ```bash
 pip install -r requirements.txt
 ```
-#3.
-Usage of ingest.py
+## 3. Usage of ingest.py
-The ingest.py script processes the PDF document, generates vector embeddings from the text, and stores these embeddings in the Qdrant vector database.
+The ingest.py script processes the insurance_Handbook.pdf PDF document, generates vector embeddings from the text, and stores these embeddings in the Qdrant vector database.

 How It Works:
 Load the PDF: Reads the content of the specified PDF file.